What jobs can you do with a Bachelor of Science?

 Bioinformaticians use technological resources and tools to answer biological questions in medicine, life sciences and other health-related fields.
 They develop methods and software tools for understanding large and complex biological data sets and typically work in industrial, laboratory, or classroom settings.

 Bioinformatics is multidisciplinary, as professionals in this field can bridge biological sciences, informatics, mathematics, computer science, and more.
 To become a bioinformatician, you typically will need experience in the areas of biology, biochemistry, genetics, ecology and biomedical science.
-Postgraduate qualifications will give you a competitive edge when gaining employment in this industry.
+Postgraduate qualifications, such as a Graduate Certificate, Graduate Diploma or Master of Bioinformatics will give you a competitive edge when gaining employment in this industry.

 What does a bioinformatician do?